Timeseries

 TimeSeries

-The components in the new series are named “<component>_X”, where “<component>” is the column name corresponding to this component, and “X” is the quantile value.
-The quantile columns represent the marginal distributions of the components of this series.
+The component quantiles in the new series are named “<component>_q<quantile>”, where “<component>” is the column name, and “<quantile>” is the quantile value.

 Parameters

-• quantile (float) – The desired quantile value.
-The value must be represented as a fraction (between 0 and 1 inclusive).
+• q (Union[float, Sequence[float]]) – The desired quantile value or sequence of quantile values.
+Each value must be between 0. and 1. inclusive.
 For instance, 0.5 will return a TimeSeries containing the median of the (marginal) distribution of each component.

 Returns